[ Tales | Map | Races | Nations | Calendar | Cosmology | Pantheon ]

 Culture and Society:

 Elemental Communities: The Aelvani do not form one unified nation.
-Each subtype lives in communities shaped by their element — volcanic highlands, along coasts and river deltas, on mountain ridges and cliff-tops, in underground warrens and deep-rooted surface settlements.
+Each subtype lives in communities shaped by their element — the Pyraeth (Aelvani Pyraeth, the Kindled) in volcanic highlands, the Mareveth (Aelvani Mareveth, the Depths) along coasts and river deltas, the Caelindri (Aelvani Caelindri, the Unbound) on mountain ridges and cliff-tops, the Terraeth (Aelvani Terraeth, the Grounded) in underground warrens and deep-rooted surface settlements.
 Contact between subtypes exists but is infrequent, and relations range from respectful to coolly indifferent.

 Elder Councils: Aelvani communities are governed by councils of elders rather than single rulers.
 Leadership is earned through demonstrated wisdom and elemental sensitivity, not through birth or conquest.
 Decisions are made slowly and deliberately — the Aelvani have little patience for rushed governance.

 Ancestral Memory: The Aelvani place great importance on the accumulated knowledge of those who came before.
-This manifests differently by subtype.
-Earth aelves keep physical records carved into stone, water aelves maintain sprawling oral traditions in song and story, the fire aelves pass knowledge through craft apprenticeships, and the air aelves preserve memory in complex symbolic systems that outsiders rarely decipher.
+This manifests differently by subtype — the Terraeth keep physical records carved into stone, the Mareveth maintain sprawling oral traditions in song and story, the Pyraeth pass knowledge through craft apprenticeships, and the Caelindri preserve memory in complex symbolic systems that outsiders rarely decipher.

 Pantheon of Elements: The Aelvani do not share a single unified religion, but elemental spiritual traditions run through all four subtypes.
 Common figures across their various traditions include: